jerphaes/believer/Readme.md

 #### The column class method
 Defines the mapping between a Ruby object attribute and a Cassandra column.
 Also defines a getter and setter attribute with the same name.
 The second argument is a Hash, which support the following keys:
 * type: the data type.
-Supported are:
+Supported are: :string, :integer, :float, :timestamp
-** :string, the default string type
-** :integer
-** :float
-** :timestamp

 #### The primary_key class method
 Sets the primary key columns of the class.
 In a situation where you're only querying data, you don't need to set this.
-However, if you rely on object equality somewhere in your application, it is advisable to set the primary key.
+However, if you rely on object equality somewhere in your application, it is advisable to set the primary key, as the primary key values are used in the Believer::Base.eql? method.

 ### Query your class
 The following methods can be used to query class instances.